TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

         -> Defines SomeClass

     b.py
-        -> from a import SomeClass
+        -> kutoka a agiza SomeClass
         -> some_function instantiates SomeClass

 Now we want to test ``some_function`` but we want to mock out ``SomeClass`` using :func:`patch`.
-The problem is that when we import module b, which we will have to do then it imports ``SomeClass`` from module a.
+The problem is that when we agiza module b, which we will have to do then it imports ``SomeClass`` kutoka module a.
 If we use :func:`patch` to mock out ``a.SomeClass`` then it will have no effect on our test; module b already has a reference to the *real* ``SomeClass`` and it looks like our patching had no effect.